 Try New Things

 Finding something a person enjoys will help take cravings away to use opiates or drugs.
 A new hobby or activity people enjoy doing helps an individual get out, meet new people and experience a world free of opiate use.
-Groups meet to do activities along with volunteer organizations which are happy to put people to work who are looking to help.
+Groups meet to do activities along with volunteer organizations that are happy to put people to work who are looking to help.

 Hang Out with Sober Friends

 Avoiding people and places from the past can feel isolating but finding sober friends to hang out with can be empowering.
 Most people do not use drugs and isolation can lead to cravings and triggers which lead to relapse.
-Plan outings with others to break up isolation, have fun without opiates and seek recovery for addiction with new friends focused on the same things.
+Plan outings with others to break up isolation, have fun without opiates, and seek recovery for addiction with new friends focused on the same things.

 Find Positive Side

 Focus on the positive aspects of sobriety and not on the past.
-People with opiate addiction often focus on how good addiction felt but it is helps to remember why drug use stopped in the first place and keep lists of why quitting was helpful.
+People with opiate addiction often focus on how good addiction felt but it helps to remember why drug use stopped in the first place and keep lists of why quitting was helpful.